sgmurphy/wordpress-plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 17. Invoice general settings

 == Changelog ==

+= 4.4.0 2024-01-17 =
+* [Enhancement] - Sync the Address format in the document with the WC formatted address
+* [Compatibility] - Tested OK with WooCommerce v8.5.1

 = 4.3.1 2023-12-28 =
 * [Fix] - Improved the user capability checking to prevent unauthorized access of PDFs.